redux-form/redux-form/docs/api/ReduxForm.md

 > ##### `trigger : String` [required]

 > The reason to possibly run async validation.
-It will either be: `'blur'` or
+It will be one of `'blur'`,
-> `'submit'`, depending on whether an async blur field had triggered the async
+> `'change'` and `'submit'`, depending on whether a field, either blurred or
-> validation or if submitting the form has triggered it, respectively.
+> changed, had triggered the async validation or if submitting the form has
+> triggered it, respectively.

 > ##### `blurredField : string` [optional]